dmtrxw/friends-episodes-api/README.md

 ## Available endpoints

+JSON
 -   `GET /seasons/:season/episodes`, returns array of `Episodes` from given `:season`
 -   `GET /seasons/:season/episodes/:noInSeason`, returns object of `Episode`
 -   `GET /randomize`, randomize an episode and returns the `Episode`

+Desktop Web Browser Only:
 -   `GET /randomize-redirect`, randomize an episode and directly takes you to Netflix

+> 📝 NOTE: If you want to handle deep linking into Netflix App (say from your mobile/tablet), change the `netflix_url` based on your client side's user agent.